-Siri is the first smart assistant to reach the mainstream, and focuses on better and more meaningful conversation compared to other smart aides.
-While the likes of Google Assistant focus on the accuracy of the results, Siri sounds more authentic, friendly, and has a human touch, which its counterparts are still grasping.
+Siri was the first smart assistant to reach the mainstream, and focuses on better and more meaningful conversation compared to other smart aides.
+While the likes of Google Assistant focus on the accuracy of the results, Siri sounds more authentic, friendly, and has a human touch.
 So, if you’ve recently jumped onto the Apple train, we recommend you to get familiar with Siri and try out some of the amazing tricks we are going to tell you about in this article.
 These cool Siri tricks showcase the assistant’s wit and playfulness while assisting you or performing tasks on your behalf as well.
 So, let’s start having some fun with these amazing Siri tricks you can use on all of your Apple devices.

 1. Use Siri to Send WhatsApp Messages